The Hideous Sun Demon: Casting

 Clarke, the film's director, writer and producer, also starred in the lead role of Dr. Gilbert McKenna.
 A veteran actor, he wanted his character to seem realistic and multi-dimensional, with both bad and good qualities.
 "I acted the part as if I wouldn't let anything get in my way", Clarke later recalled.
-The rest of the cast consisted mostly of aspiring actors and actresses from around USC, with some characters played by Clarke's friends and family.
+The rest of the cast consisted mostly of aspiring actors and actresses from around USC, with additional characters played by Clarke's friends and family.
 Actress Nan Peterson, in her acting debut, was cast in the role of Trudy Osborne because of her voluptuous figure, according to Clarke.
 Originally, singer Marilyn King of The King Sisters, who was Clarke's sister-in-law, was cast for the role, but she dropped out due to her pregnancy at the time of production.
 King, however, did write and perform the song "Strange Pursuit", featured in the bar scene in the film, providing the vocals for Peterson's character.
 Peterson had previously worked as a model for Catalina Bathing Suits and was touring nationwide as "Miss Vornado" for the Vornado air conditioning company.
 Xandra Conkling, who played the little girl who befriends McKenna in the film, was actually the daughter of Clarke's wife's sister.
 Pearl Driggs, who portrayed an old woman on the hospital roof, was Clarke's mother-in-law.
 A radio announcer heard in the film was played by Clarke's sister-in-law's fiancé, and Clarke's nephew played a newsboy in the film.